bloominstituteoftechnology/Sprint-Challenge--UI-Responsive/Answers.md

   III. a fluid layout uses percentage widths to adjust to the user viewport but can also have fixed elements within.

-  IV. a responsive layout is made of either a fluid layout or an adaptive layout or a mix of both.
+  IV. a responsive layout is made of both an adaptive layout and fluid techniques.

 5. we need to use a max-width constraint on the outer most container so the page wont keep expanding on viewports wider than the webpage design.